Productguy1/Productguy1/README.md

 - 👋 Hi, I’m Daniel
-- 👀 I’m interested in web design but find myself writing some scripts at times, well this doesn't make me a software engineer, lol!
+- 👀 I’m interested in web design/development, I find myself writing some scripts while delivering pixel perfect products, well this doesn't make me a software engineer, lol!
 - 🌱 I’m currently learning Gsap and jquery, need more fun on my websites.
 - 💞️ I’m looking to collaborate on design and any frontend animation projects